GreyHat2/GreyHat2/README.md

 About me:

 - 🔭 I’m currently working on projectd
-- 🌱 I’m currently learning flask
+- 🌱 I’m currently learning js
 - 👯 I’m looking to collaborate on anything python
 - 🤔 I’m looking for help with flask authentication
 - 💬 Ask me about python